Tackling negative self talk and taming the inner critic

 With January well and truly underway, many of us have returned to work more determined than ever to put some of those New Years’ Resolution goals into practice.
 Whether it is to learn new skills, get more sleep, perhaps lose a few pounds, facing a new year gives us a new opportunity to kick start new habits for better health, wellbeing, and success.

 Focusing on what you didn’t achieve or regret from last year can spark negative self-talk, with thoughts such as “did I do enough last year?”.
 These can lead to emotions of guilt, disappointment, and shame.
-Studies have found that negative self-talk is one of the major blocks in achieving goals, demotivating people into inaction by lowering people’s sense of their own capabilities and self-worth.
+Studies have found negative self-talk is one of the major blocks in achieving goals, demotivating people into inaction by lowering people’s sense of their own capabilities and self-worth.
 In addition, shame is highly linked to an increased risk in developing depression.
-However, there are alternatives.
+Fortunately, there are alternatives.

 Self-compassion is the act of being kind to yourself unconditionally.
 Instead of judging and criticising yourself when reflecting over last year, self-compassion allows you to be kind and understanding to yourself when confronted with unmet goals, mistakes or regrets.

 Having self-compassion means being able to recognize the difference between making a bad decision and being a bad person.
 It can help tackle the impact of negative self-talk, increasing self-acceptance which leads to higher levels of motivation, increasing your ability to meet your goals.

 Research throughout the last decade has consistently found significant links between self-compassion and improved self-worth and resilience as well as more satisfying and healthy relationships.
-These all contribute to self-compassion significantly improving psychological wellbeing.
+These all contribute to self-compassion, significantly improving psychological wellbeing.

 Although many adults struggle to be compassionate to themselves, they are often compassionate to others, particularly children.
 By giving yourself the very same compassion you might give to a child, a good friend, or a pet, you may find you can be kinder to yourself.